GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 3. Edit this file to specify [the server NetLDI port]{#determine-port-number-for-connection) in the line item for #netLDIPort :.
 The lines in the file, for example:

 ```
    ...
+   #gemHost : 'santiam.gemtalksystems.com',
    #netLDI : 'devKit_329_ldi',
    #netLDIPort : '48334',
+   #gemTask : 'gemnetobject',
    ...
 ```

 4. Start your client

    ```
-   startClient tode
+   startClient tode1
    ```

-5. To confirm you are connected to your server, and for further details on using tode, see [Getting started with tODE][4]
+5. To confirm you are connected to your server, and for further details on using tODE, see [Getting started with tODE][4]